roslamir/ep3gen/README.md

 1. `<!--appendix-->`: May occur multiple times.
 Acts as the generic section for the back part of the book.

 # Stylesheet
-Under the `data\RES` folder you can find the minimal `stylesheet.css` file for formatting the HTML elements used the book.
+Under the `data/etc` folder you can find the minimal `stylesheet.css` file for formatting the HTML elements used the book.
 Feel free to modify it to your heart's content.
 Make sure it is named `stylesheet.css`.

 # Contributing
 Please read our [Contributing Guide](https://github.com/roslamir/ep3gen/blob/main/CONTRIBUTING.md) before submitting a pull request to the project.